 A study conducted by the National Bureau of Economic Research shows that the aging workforce accounts for some of the expanding disability cases, but not all of them.
 Some analysts say that the program has become rather subjective with muscle pain, lower back injuries, and mental disorders being the most common reasons why individuals have to file for benefits.

-It has also been shows that the number of cases is going up as the unemployment rate goes down.
+It has also been shown that the number of cases is going up as the unemployment rate goes down.
 Much of this is being attributed to the aging demographic.
 It is also said that the recent economic situation has played a role as well.
 The economic situation has led individuals who qualify to go ahead and apply for benefits rather than trying to find another job that is going to possibly further irritate their disability.

 In 2012, Minnesota ranked 29th among the states in the total number of Social Security Disability recipients.
 A total of 60,000 residents have filed their applications or already been through the review process in order to continue receiving their monthly benefit.